 4 Ways That COVID-19 Could Affect Your 2021 College Applications

 While admissions changes due to COVID-19 will vary from school to school, there are some general changes to college applications that you can probably expect to encounter during the application process this fall.

 Check out the details on four ways that COVID-19 may affect your Fall 2021 college application below.

 #1: SAT/ACT Requirements

-The COVID-19 pandemic has led to the cancellation of SAT and ACT dates throughout 2020.
-If there are continued cancellations of SAT and ACT dates, it may be difficult for applicants to have their test scores in hand by fall application deadlines.
+The COVID-19 pandemic led to the cancellation of SAT and ACT dates throughout 2020 and into 2021.
+These cancellations made it difficult for many applicants to take the exams in time for school deadlines.

-To address this, many schools have decided to address this problem by going test-optional for the 2020-2021 school year.
+Many schools have decided to address this problem by going test-optional for the 2020-2021 and 2021-2022 school years.
 Test optional means that SAT and ACT scores won't be required as part of your application packet.
 You can choose to submit standardized test scores if you'd like them to be considered, but opting not to submit SAT/ACT scores won't hurt your chances of getting into college.